-The demographic development in the base scenario follows the latest population forecast of Statistics Sweden from 2009.
+The demographic development in the base scenario follows the population forecast of Statistics Sweden from 2009.
 In this projection the birth rate is assumed to be 1.83 children per woman during the period through 2025, with nativity then dipping slightly but never below 1.82 children per woman.
 In 2009 the average life span for men was 79 years; it is expected to increase to 84.2 years in 2050.
 For women the average life span is expected to increase from 83 to 86.5 years during the same period.
-For the remainder of the time until the end of the projection period in 2084, the average life span will increase by another 2 years for both men and women.
+For the remainder of the time until the end of the projection period in 2085, the average life span will increase by another 2 years for both men and women.
 In the past 20 years net immigration has averaged 24,400 persons per year.
 In 2006, because of the temporary asylum law, net immigration was 50,000 persons, and net immigration was high in 2007 and 2008 as well at about 54,000 persons.
 For the initial years of the projection until 2015, it is assumed that net immigration will be high.
-After 2015, net immigration will decline continually to 18,000 in 2084.
-The proportion of persons aged 16-64 with an income over one (1) income-related base amount is assumed to remain in the long run at a level around 88 percent, roughly equivalent to an employment rate of 78 percent by the definition used in the Labour Force Surveys (AKU).
+After 2015, net immigration will decline continually to 18,000 in 2085.
+The proportion of persons aged 16-64 with an income over one (1) income-related base amount is assumed to remain in the long run at a level around 88 percent.
 Real growth in average income is assumed to average 1.8 percent per year.
 The real rate of return on the buffer fund is assumed to remain unchanged at 3.25 percent per year.
 The same return, after costs of administration, has been assumed for the premium pension funds in the calculation of the future premium pension for a newly retired individual.

-Optimistic Scenario
+Optimistic scenario